Looking at life & the world

-On the other hand, a faker isn't humble, he merely carries an air of false modesty which initially caused you to suspect he was more than what he assumed to be.
-But underneath, he's only a lamb in wolf's clothing.
+On the other hand, a faker isn’t humble, he merely carries an air of false modesty which initially caused you to suspect he was more than what he assumed to be.
+But underneath, he’s just a lamb in wolf’s clothing.

-Egoists look at life and the world, and break out in laughter -- spontaneous, unrestrained and loud, laughing at themselves, at difficult situations, and at difficult people.
+Egoists look at life and the world, and break out in laughter — spontaneous, unrestrained and loud, laughing at themselves, at difficult situations, and at difficult people.
 The egoists are confident there is no situation or person they cannot handle.
-But, occasionally, there are situations and people they really cannot handle.
+But, occasionally, there are situations and people they indeed cannot handle.
 So, instead of being bemused, they act amused.
 What else can they do?
 They will not whine or pule, for then they bring themselves down to the level their enemies wish them to be.

-In fact, laughter is their unexpected and most potent weapon -- it discomfits hostile folks and encourages friends.
+In fact, laughter is their unexpected and most potent weapon — it discomfits hostile folks and encourages friends.

 So, with his head well-prepared, the egoist can afford to follow his heart and instinct, agreeing with Pascal, the mathematician, philosopher and confident egoist, that